asourlas/axart.github.io/README.md

 The model that AutoBeat uses is GPT-2, developed by OpenAI (2019).
 The inspiration behind the use of a Transformer-based language model like GPT-2 came from this paper: https://arxiv.org/abs/1809.04281 which explains why this architecture could work with symbolic music representation.

 We decided to embed the model directly into the plugin code (more about that below).
-Therefore, we used the smallest version to keep the plugin size reasonable (around 300 Mb).
+Therefore, we used the smallest version to keep the plugin size within a reasonable range (around 300 Mb).

 ## Fine-tuning
 Instead of training the model from scratch, we relied on a fine-tuning process: we provided the already-trained model with our MIDI data and trained it further.
 That part was done in Python using Google Colab (https://colab.research.google.com).